 Events in the next seven days

-Indiana Dunes consists of 2,182 acres of primitive, beautiful, historic and unique Hoosier landscape.
-It lies at the north end of State Road 49 in Porter County, and includes more than three miles of beautiful beach along Lake Michigan’s southern shore.
-In the early 1900s scientists, recreationists and nature enthusiasts, recognizing the value and potential of the Indiana dunes area, fought to have the region preserved.
+Indiana Dunes consists of 2,182 acres of primitive, beautiful, historic, and unique Hoosier landscape.
+It lies at the north end of State Road 49 in Porter County and includes more than three miles of beautiful beach along Lake Michigan’s southern shore.
+In the early 1900s scientists, recreationists, and nature enthusiasts, recognizing the value and potential of the Indiana dunes area, fought to have the region preserved.
 As a result, in 1925, the state park was established.

 Large sand dunes, located beyond the entire shoreline, have taken thousands of years to form, and tower nearly 200 feet above Lake Michigan.
 A wide range of habitats and plant species are found in the park, with vegetation stabilizing some of the sand.
 These habitats provide homes for many types of plants and animals.
-The lake also provides habitat for many aquatic species, as well as a constantly changing fishery.
+The lake also provides a habitat for many aquatic species, as well as a constantly changing fishery.